edmondscommerce/edmondscommerce.github.io/source/_posts/2015-02-11-supee-3941-a-new-patch-for-magento-community-1-dot-6-1-dot-7-1-dot-8-and-1-dot-9-enterprise-1-dot-11-1-dot-12-1-dot-13-and-1-dot-14.markdown

 To get the patch:

+*Note: at time of writing, the Downloads of the CE edition seems to under heavy load and is currently presenting a white page instead of the shell file*

 - **Community Edition** users should go to the [Magento downloads page](http://www.magentocommerce.com/download) and scroll to the "Magento Community Edition Patches" section.
 From there, select your version of Magento and click Download
 - **Enterprise Edition** users should log into their Magento account Magento Support Portal